Redneckita/kgb/README.md

       echo "      /\"\\"
       echo ""
       sleep 3
-      python2.7 $BOTROOT/main.py -s $SERVER_ADDRESS -p $SERVER_PORT -r $SERVER_RCON_PASSWD -l $SERVER_LOG -u $API_URL -a $API_USER -k $API_KEY -e $API_USER_RESOURCE_URI -f $API_SERVER_RESOURCE_URI
+      python2.7 $BOTROOT/main.py \
+        -s "$SERVER_ADDRESS" \
+        -p "$SERVER_PORT" \
+        -r "$SERVER_RCON_PASSWD" \
+        -l "$SERVER_LOG" \
+        -u "$API_URL" \
+        -a "$API_USER" \
+        -k "$API_KEY" \
+        -e "$API_USER_RESOURCE_URI" \
+        -f "$API_SERVER_RESOURCE_URI"

-      echo "$(date): Klaus BOT restarted." >> ./kgb_bot.log done
+      echo "$(date): Klaus Game Bot restarted." >> $BOTLOGFILE done

-For all API_* parameters you need to ask to klaus@rkf-clan.org or visit http://rkf-clan.org.
+You may ask to klaus@rkf-clan.org or visit http://rkf-clan.org for all API_* parameters.
-You can have only one kgb installation and multiple run_bot.sh in separated folders for run kgb on multiple server on same machine.
-Of course, you'll need different API_* parameters for every server.
+K.G.B. is meant to be installed in one place, pointed by the environment variable BOTROOT, and have multiple 'run_bot.sh' scripts in separated folders allowing system administrators to manage multiple game servers with ease.
+Of course, you'll need unique API_* parameters for each server.

 What's new
 ====================
-The new KGB doesn't have a local database but communicates with RESTFUL API of the WebSite http://kgb-test.rkf-clan.org/.
-Clan Admins can go in administration area of WebSite and they can view (or change) all data recorded by kgb.
-They'll can be able to add admin, ban player, add alias and other useful stuff.
+The new K.G.B. doesn't rely on a local database but communicates via RESTFUL APIs with the WebSite http://kgb-test.rkf-clan.org/.
+Clan Admins can manage evey aspect of their instance via the administration panel of the WebSite.
+They will be able to add/remove admins, ban/unban players, add/remove aliases and many other useful stuff.

-KGB WebSite have a shared page where you can view permanent ban (with demo, reason and banner) of all clans that use kgb.
+Via K.G.B.
+WebSite you can access a publicly shared page where you can view permanent bans (with demo, reason and banner) of all clans that use the bot.